aropie/monarch/README.md

 of them are overly bloated as most of them rely on ORMs, and were an overkill for what I really needed:
 - Track the state of the DB in different environments.
-- Flexibility to work on different DB engines.
+- A DB-agnostic tool, providing flexibility to work on different DB engines.
-- A simple way to transition from one state to another one.
+- A simple way to transition from one DB state to another one.
 - A sane way to manage in what order the migrations should be applied (other than the usual file-naming by numbers).